 This is a relatively backward village, where both married and unmarried people yearn for the outside world.
-Apart from those who go to school and succeed, those who do not succeed enter society early.
-At the beginning, when transitioning from a student to a worker, I was quite excited, often humming little songs while working, but soon I was taught a lesson; the leader said that working like this is not acceptable, and if the boss hears it, he will think you are slacking off.
+Apart from going to school to achieve success, those who do not succeed enter society early.
+At first, when transitioning from a student to a worker, one feels quite excited, often humming little songs while working, but soon learns a lesson when the leader says that working like this is not acceptable; if the boss hears it, he will think you are being lazy.

-Everyone must not show any signs of happiness; otherwise, they will definitely be considered lazy at work, and then they will be burdened with more work.
+Everyone must not show any signs of happiness; otherwise, they will definitely be considered lazy at work and will have their burdens increased.
 In severe cases, they may even be fired.

 Without skills and a high level of education, one cannot enter good factories; they either do odd jobs in the market or work in small workshops.
-The odd jobs in the market are generally just some minor tasks on construction sites, which are very unstable, while small workshops are usually private family-run businesses that take on some tasks, often in poor conditions, and they may withhold wages, which could be unpaid for a month or even several months.
+The odd jobs in the market are usually some minor tasks on construction sites, which are very unstable, while small workshops are typically private family-run businesses that take on some tasks, usually in poor conditions, and they often withhold wages, which may not be paid for a month or even several months.

 Twenty years ago, employment in China was not friendly to ordinary people; not only was it difficult to find work, but even when a job was found, receiving wages was a serious issue.
-Many small bosses would secretly run away after the project was completed, leaving a large number of workers' hard-earned money wasted.
+Many small bosses would secretly run away after completing a project, leaving a large number of workers' hard-earned money wasted.

 At that time, the rule of law was not yet sound.
 When you called the police, they would refuse to handle it on the grounds that it was not within their business scope.
 If you reported it to the labor bureau, they would refuse to help you seek justice, citing insufficient evidence or the absence of a subject.

-I had to drop out of school to go out, thousands of miles from home, doing the hardest work for that meager salary, and I met some grassroots workers.
+I had to drop out of school to go out, a thousand miles away from home, doing the hardest work for that meager salary, and I met some grassroots workers.

-These people wake up early and work late, putting in hard work.
-On their days off, the best they can do is improve their meals or have a little drink, and they feel very satisfied.
+These people wake up early and work late, sweating hard, and on their days off, the best they can do is improve their meals or have a little drink, which makes them feel very satisfied.
 Their desires for life are very low; as long as they have food and accommodation, even if the living conditions are poor and the food is bad, they can work hard.
-When they get paid, most will send money home to their wives, and then buy a chicken leg or something, which is considered an improvement in their lives.
+After receiving their wages, most will send money home to their wives, and then buy a chicken leg or something similar, which is considered an improvement in their lives.

-They have no desire for self-improvement.
+They have no aspirations for self-improvement.
 Since leaving school, they no longer learn or progress.
-If they must read, it is certainly to read martial arts novels or something similar.
-In that era, entertainment was scarce, and with no popular short videos, they could only derive spiritual joy from reading novels.
-Of course, most people hated reading; they did not understand why they should read, seeing it as a waste of time, and did not understand why they should have ideals, asking if ideals can be eaten.
+If they do read, it is usually martial arts novels.
+In that era, there was little entertainment, and with no widespread short videos, they could only derive spiritual joy from reading novels.
+Of course, most people dislike reading; they do not understand why they should read, seeing it as a waste of time, and they do not understand why they should have ideals, asking if ideals can be eaten.

 Of course, there are more bosses without conscience.
-If they cannot run away, they will act shamelessly, always saying they have no money.
-If they can escape, they will quickly slip away.
+If they cannot run away, they will act shamelessly, always claiming they have no money.
+If they can escape, they will do so quickly.
 As a result, some people have no way to collect debts and can only take risks, either threatening to jump off a building or gathering a group of people to catch the boss.
 Regardless of whether they succeed in collecting debts, the police will immediately arrive and detain the workers on the charge of creating a disturbance.
-So, in a sense, this provides a certain level of protection for the rogue contractors.
+So, in a sense, this provides a certain level of protection for the unscrupulous contractors.
 However, to this day, this phenomenon has become rare, mainly because more people understand the law.

-However, I am not writing this article mainly to explain the social phenomena of that time, but to clarify that even in such an environment, there are still actions and spirits of self-improvement that have not been abandoned.
+However, I am not writing this article primarily to explain the social phenomena of that time, but to illustrate that even in such an environment, there were still actions and spirits of self-improvement that were not abandoned.

 In pursuit of my ideals, I eventually left such a group, even though I encountered countless instances of unpaid wages and bosses running away.
 Later, I found a job with someone I met in the market, who believed that his knowledge would surely be useful.

-I hesitated for a moment, wanting to chat, but my companion quickly pulled me out, apologizing, "Sorry for the interruption, we can't do it, we came to the wrong place."
+I hesitated for a moment, wanting to chat, but my companion quickly pulled me out, apologizing, "Sorry for the interruption; we can't do this, we must have gone to the wrong place."
 I felt a bit disappointed.

-I remained silent, but my companion kept talking, saying, "Dragons give birth to dragons, phoenixes give birth to phoenixes; we are not cut out for this..."
+I remained silent, but my companion kept talking non-stop, saying, "Dragons give birth to dragons, phoenixes give birth to phoenixes; we are not cut out for this..."

 I sighed deeply, without responding, feeling lost about the future...

-The next day, I went out by myself, unwilling to travel with yesterday's friend again.
+The next day, I went out by myself, unwilling to travel with my friend from yesterday.
 Although I am a bit introverted, I still longed to work in sales.

-However, many sales jobs are basically just for making money.
-In that era, intermediaries would package and deceive for money, and the so-called workplaces were basically just harvesting leeks.
+However, many sales jobs are basically about making money; in that era, intermediaries would package and cheat money, and the so-called workplaces were essentially harvesting leeks.

-I found a job in beverage sales through an intermediary, thinking I could run business, but it turned out the beverages were fake; they were just colluding with the intermediary to scam the intermediary fee.
+I found a sales job in the beverage industry through an intermediary, thinking I could run business, but little did I know that the beverages were fake; they were just colluding with the intermediary to scam the intermediary fee.

-That morning, I got up very early and saw the girl who had also been deceived.
+That morning, I got up very early and saw the girl who had also been scammed.
 This time, I followed her, and she stopped as well.

-I knew she didn't have much money, so when we passed a pancake stall, I bought a 5 yuan pancake and handed it to her, saying, "You eat it."
+I knew she didn't have much money, so when we passed a pancake stall, I bought a five-yuan pancake and handed it to her, saying, "You eat it."

 She wanted to give me half, but I declined, saying, "I'm not hungry; you eat it."